-Fronting on to Massachusetts Avenue, Building 1 is the welcoming face of the Met Warehouse, connecting with and drawing in the energies of the Institute, the city, and visitors from around the world.
-The strong fortress-like character of the red brick façade, designed by architect Frederic Pope in 1894, is conserved while the spaces within are transformed.
+Fronting on to Massachusetts Avenue, Building 1 is the welcoming face of the Met Warehouse.
+It creates a neighborhood focused on community engagement, connecting with and drawing in the energies of the Institute, the city, and visitors from around the world.

 A soaring, daylit lobby immerses visitors in the energy and creative breadth of the building and its inhabitants.
-A planned cafe, a space for browsing books, a gallery, and a project room immediately surround the lobby space, which will hum with day-to-day activities and larger public events, gatherings, and exhibitions.
+A planned cafe, a space for browsing books, a gallery, and a project room immediately surround the lobby space, which will hum with activity.